 “Sort your life out” could mean a lot of things.
 It could refer to getting your finances in order, or healing from a bad childhood or relationship, or it could even be getting your health in order.

 I know metaphysics can always be marred by the chicken-and-egg paradox, and you may be thinking “I’m not successful, which is why I don’t have a good partner” or “I don’t have a good partner to support me, which is why I’m not successful”.
 If you’re trapped in this circular logic, you are making the worst mistake ever.
 Just start doing something and you will realize that both areas will take care of itself, and you will have both a successful life and wonderful career.
 The successful people are the ones who are not trapped in this paradox.

-Some of you might ask, “What if I happened to end up with a toxic partner?”
-It’s true that some of us aren’t that lucky, and we end up in such relationships.
+Some of you might ask, “What if I happened to end up with a tox partner?
+It’s true that some of us aren’t that lucky, and we, unfortunately, end up in such relationships without realizing.
 I’ve been in such relationships too.
 It is then important to ask why did we end up in such relationships in the first place, and if we still in such relationships, why?
-OK, I’m going to throw in a bit of technicalities here:
+OK, I’m going to throw in a bit of technicals here: